-The global pandemic accelerated the digital transformations of many enterprises who looked to the cloud to enable remote workers and keep business running.
+The global pandemic accelerated the digital transformations of many enterprises that looked to the cloud to enable remote workers and keep business running.
 The media and entertainment (M&E) industry, in particular, was a very fast mover to fulfill customers’ demand to stream video entertainment–and lots of it–as they quarantined at home.
-But before they could do this, post production studios and corporate media producers had to figure out how to take advantage of the performance and capacity of the cloud cost effectively.
+But before they could do this, post-production studios and corporate media producers had to figure out how to take advantage of the performance and capacity of the cloud while keeping cost control in mind.
 Their creative teams also needed remote access to the familiar applications and massive amounts of unstructured data required to produce high-quality digital media content on tight schedules.

 Many of our M&E customers were using Qumulo’s cloud-native file system in the data center so they were able to move to a hybrid cloud strategy quickly and run large-scale workloads in the cloud.
 But what about the rest?
 Qumulo worked with its partners and AWS to provide the virtual workstation experience and applications creatives need to do remote video editing resulting in Qumulo Studio Q on AWS a post-production environment in the cloud.

 Remote work studios packed with power and enterprise security